 The bustle (picking the back of the bridal gown off the floor so you can bust a move on the dance floor!).
 If you have a train a bustle is normally needed.
 This is where we see many seamstresses make the most profit as they put an insane number of bustle points into wedding gowns.
 In our experience you should rarely need more than 7 to 9 bustle points on the top layer of the gown; but we have seen as many as 35 in a wedding gown.
 Can you imagine having your friend or mother under your dress trying to decipher 35 bustle points?
 Neither can we… so what is the average price for a bustle on a wedding dress?
 From our experience you can expect to pay $75-$150, but beware, many seamstresses will push that number as high as $250.
 This is something to ask about!

 The bra cups

-Cups are one of those things that almost all brides want changed in their wedding dresses, but rarely think about.
+Cups are one of those things that almost all brides want changed in their wedding dresses.
 Almost all wedding gowns have a thin cup in them already; but most brides want to add one with a little pushup.
-Remember, these cups will NOT add support to your dress.
+Remember, these cups will add lift but will NOT add support for your bust.
 The cost to change the cups will vary slightly but you can pretty much expect to pay in the $30-$50 range.
 This includes the cost of the cups and to have the old cups removed and the new ones sewn in.